 - Attach mini trees to the sides and back of the main floral pick using floral wire or pipe cleaner.

 - Attach optional LED lights using pipe cleaner.

 - Using pipe cleaner or twine, create a loop in back for hanging.

-- Create a bow or attach pre-made bow to the front of the swag.
+- Create a bow or attach a pre-made bow to the front of the swag.